Shubissh/Aerospace-control-projects/README.md

 Objective: To create a flight control system where seamless transition is made vertical take off and forward flight.
 Necessary controllers must be developed to control hover and forward flight transition.

+Software used: SIMULINK

+How to view: Open the file in SIMULINK to view the subsystems built to meet the final requirments.

 METHODOLOGY: